To submit your Budget Considerations, you can either submit them by phone (619-691-5584) or by using our online form available here.

 Budget FAQ’s for Students

 Over the past few months we have received a lot of questions from students, including our Student Board representative about the Sweetwater Union High School District’s budget and any impact that our budget solutions might have on students.
 We attended three meetings with the SUHSD High School ASB Presidents who shared their ideas on “topics students want to know” and these are some of the questions they had, along with the responses to those questions.

-Will academic interventions (such as tutoring, credit recovery, etc.) still be offered at school sites?
+Will programs such as tutoring, credit recovery, etc. (academic interventions) still be offered at school sites?

 Yes.
 At several schools that receive Title I funds (funding from the federal government for lower socioeconomic status students), there should be no change to the academic intervention programs being offered.
 At some schools that do not receive Title I dollars you may see some shifts in how interventions are offered, but the intent is still to provide students with the support that they need.